Nilsen84/lunar-client-agents/README.md

 Various agents that can be used with https://github.com/Nilsen84/lunar-client-qt

 ## Explanations
+#### CrackedAccount
+Lets you play on singleplayer & cracked servers with lunar.
+The username is supplied through the agent option.

 #### HitDelayFix:
 You might have noticed how your sword randomly stops swinging even though you're clicking in 1.8.
 This agent removes that random cooldown.